 If you’re reading this, you know Bang & Olufsen.
 They have reached legendary, almost holy status in the design industry.
 Very few brands that are able to reach this Godly status in electronics - Apple, Leica, B&O. That's about it.
 B&O is highlighted by premium materials, timeless design, and of course, their high price-tag.

-The H6 has been sent by B&O but I have no business connections with the company.
+The H6 has been sent by B&O but this has had no effect on the review.

 I’ve been listening to these headphones for a minimum of 6 hours a day.
 I don’t think I’ve been this fascinated, confused and thoughtful about doing a headphone review.
 They're a hard product to just use for a week and write a rushed review on.
 These are smart and require lots of attention for proper assessment.
 The H6 is like beautifully complex essay, if your ears aren’t ready, you simply won’t be able to appreciate whats offered here.
 Let me elaborate.